celestiaorg/celestia-app/x/blob/README.md

 `GasPerBlobByte` is the amount of gas that is consumed per byte of blob data when a `MsgPayForBlobs` is processed.
 Currently, the default value is 8.
 This value is set below that of normal transaction gas consumption, which is 10.
+`GasPerBlobByte` was a governance-modifiable parameter in v1 and v2.
+In app v3 and above, it is a versioned parameter, meaning it can only be changed through hard fork upgrades.

 #### `GovMaxSquareSize`